Featured Image for QID 36163

 Important Words for Relevancy + Content Scores

-1A TS needs to have words that are related to the essay-topic, and here is a list of such words and phrases that you can use to make your own TS.
-All of these words and phrases are directly related to the text of essay prompt, thus giving you several ideas for creating your own TS.
+We've provided a list of words and phrases that are related to the essay topic to help you create your own TS.
+All of these words are directly linked to the essay prompt, giving you multiple ideas for composing your TS.

 • Jury: A jury is a group of people selected to listen to evidence in a trial and decide whether someone is guilty or not.
 For example, in a criminal case, a jury examines the facts presented in court to make a fair decision about the accused person.